gayatrivenugopal/gayatrivtandon.github.io/about.markdown

 ---

-I am a learning professional who has transitioned from a teaching role at a university to the role of a curriculum manager in the industry.
+I am a learning professional who has transitioned from academia to the industry.
-I was a university faculty for nearly ten years, with expertise in the areas of programming and web technologies.
+I have worked as a university faculty for nearly ten years, with teaching expertise in the areas of programming and web technologies.
-I am experienced in using instructional designing strategies for learning and assessment.
+I am experienced in cooperative learning and instructional designing strategies for learning and assessment.
 I am currently pursuing Ph.D. from Symbiosis International University in a topic that lies at the